ceph-korea/ceph-korean-doc/ceph-korean-doc/cephfs/cephfs-shell.rst

 CephFS Shell
 =============

-The File System (FS) shell includes various shell-like commands that directly interact with the :term:`Ceph Filesystem`.
+The File System (FS) shell includes various shell-like commands that directly interact with the :term:`Ceph 파일시스템`.

 Usage :